MSRConnections/Azure-training-course/Content/On-Demand High Throughput and High Performance Computing in Azure/SLURM Linux Cluster HOL/SLURM Linux Cluster HOL.md

 <a name="Exercise3"></a>
 ## Exercise 3: Creating the input and output blob storage.

 The python script you will be running on the SLURM cluster requires two blob storage container.
 As these two blob containers are unique to the experiment, not the common deployment, you will have to set them up separately.
 The "input" container contains the Images that will be read and process.
 The "output" container will contain the converted Images.
-We need to get those set up before we configure anything else.
+You need to get those set up before you configure anything else.

 1. From the Resource group blade, look for the storage account you named in the [Exercise 2](#Exercise2) deployment setup.
 Click on it in the resource group blade to bring up the Storage account blade.